ai-nexus-jp/KoreAruImage/README.md

 # 🤖 KoreAruImage

-**KoreAruImage** is a powerful yet simple tool that leverages Google's Gemini 1.5 Pro and Flash models to perform advanced visual reasoning.
+**KoreAruImage** is a powerful yet simple tool that leverages Google's Gemini 2.5 Flash model to perform advanced visual reasoning.
 This application allows users to upload a target object and a scene, and the AI determines if the object is present and describes its context (e.g., "The coffee mug is on the wooden desk").

 This project demonstrates the integration of multimodal AI capabilities into a user-friendly web interface, showcasing the potential of Generative AI in computer vision tasks.

 ## ✨ Features

 - **Object Detection & Contextualization**: Goes beyond simple bounding boxes to understand _where_ an object is and _how_ it interacts with the scene.
-- **Dual Model Support**: Choose between `gemini-1.5-flash` for speed and efficiency, or `gemini-1.5-pro` for complex reasoning.
 - **Interactive UI**: Built with Streamlit for a seamless, responsive user experience.
 - **Secure API Key Handling**: Input your API key directly in the UI, ensuring no keys are hardcoded.